City Year New York Board

 Local community and business leaders work together to advance our mission to ensure public schools are places all students can thrive.

 Ryan Cotton joined Bain Capital Private Equity in 2003.
-He is a Managing Director in the Consumer, Retail & Dining Vertical and is a member of the North American Private Equity team.
+He is a Partner and the Global Head of the Consumer /Retail Vertical and is a member of the North American Private Equity team.

 Prior to joining Bain Capital Private Equity, Ryan was a consultant at Bain & Company.
 Previously, he worked in baseball operations at the Boston Red Sox.